-In 1993, Wade and Danielle Papin met, fell in love and began handcrafting jewelry at their kitchen table in Vancouver.
-Two years later — following myriad conversations about their shared appreciation for good design and old things —they founded Pyrrha with a commitment to letting their materials inspire their work.
+In 1993, we met, fell in love and began handcrafting jewelry at our kitchen table in Vancouver.
+Less than two years later — following myriad conversations about our shared appreciation for good design and old things — we founded Pyrrha with a commitment to always follow our own rules.